zmkfirmware/zmk/docs/docs/behaviors/soft-off.md

 Refer to the [low power states config](../config/power.md#low-power-states) for details on enabling soft off in order to use this behavior.

-For more information, see the [Soft Off Feature](../features/low-power-states#soft-off) page.
+For more information, see the [soft off section](../features/low-power-states#soft-off) of the low power states feature page.

 ### Behavior Binding